-- 2.2 National Curriculum tests in the years 2017 to 2019 confirm that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 The school's own framework for assessment confirms that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.4 Pupils receive relationships education.
+A suitable framework for the assessment of pupils' performance is in place. - 2.4 Pupils receive relationships education in the junior school, except in so far as they are lawfully excused.
 The school has consulted parents and published a written statement of its policy which has regard to the relevant statutory guidance. - 2.5 The standards relating to the quality of education [paragraphs 1-4] are met.